Become Debt Free by these Proven Ideas

 - You may avoid buying famous branded items all the time (Some do) There is a way of buying mostly sale items at a grocery store or generic brands to reduce your cost.

-- You may enjoy Tuesday / Wednesday movies (which comes with insurance deals as buy one ticket and get a second ticket free) or if you enjoy movies regularly, consider for monthly movie pass which is cheaper in comparison to paying full two movies price in a month.
+- You may enjoy Tuesday/Wednesday movies (which comes with insurance deals as buy one ticket and get a second ticket free) or if you enjoy movies regularly, consider for a monthly movie pass which is cheaper in comparison to paying the full two movies price in a month.

-- You may apply for Netflix, Amazon prime, BT or Virgin media full house movies membership for at-home movie entertainment and save cost on cinemas.
+- You may apply for Netflix, Amazon Prime, BT or Virgin media full house movies membership for at-home movie entertainment and save costs on cinemas.

 - It is good to consider work or seasonal part-time work to boost your income, especially during Christmas time.

-- It is good to read books from the library than spending money on it.
+- It is good to read books from the library than spending money on them.

 - If you decide to take the family for a restaurant meal, skip the mocktails /cocktails and stick with water.
 Skip the extras too (dessert, etc.).

-- When eating out, share a large entr?e or have small appetizers instead of the costly meal.
+- When eating out, share a large entry or have small appetizers instead of a costly meal.

 - You may plan your errands more efficiently to conserve gas.

-- You may find friends that you can trade services with?haircutting, handyman, photography, babysitting, pet-sitting.
+- You may find friends with whom you can trade services like haircutting, handyman, photography, babysitting, pet-sitting.

-- When attending any family/friends party, you may give home-made gifts, baked goods, or service rather than expensive presents.
+- When attending any family/friends party, you may give homemade gifts, baked goods, or services rather than expensive presents.